Shared values driving the painting event: We need more people who dare to choose the craft as a way of life

 This is about more than beautiful decorations.
 It’s about preserving unique competences that only a few have mastered – and about raising awareness of the value of choosing a career in craftsmanship.
 We need more people who dare to choose craftsmanship as a career.
 That’s why we support the Salon,’ says Bettina Antitsch Mortensen, Chairman of the Board at M+.

-Among those invited are all the Danish technical education centres that the Salon and the sponsors want to engage with – in the hope of inspiring the next generation to take part in restoring, preserving and perpetuating our shared building culture and craft traditions.
+Among those invited are all the Danish technical education centres that the Salon and the sponsors want to engage with.
+The organisers hope to inspire the next generation to restore and carry forward our shared craft traditions.

 Craftsmanship with deep roots – and an eye to the future

-During the event, visitors can experience 70 decorative painters from around the world – including Japan, Belgium and Italy – working live in front of an audience using advanced techniques such as trompe l’oeil, grissailles and veining.
+During the painting event, visitors can experience 70 decorative painters from around the world, including Japan, Belgium and Italy.
+The painters are working live in front of an audience using advanced techniques such as trompe l’oeil, grissailles and veining.
 The culmination is the creation of a 5 x 2.5 metre collaborative work inspired by Norse mythology.

 What’s happening in Horsens is quite unique.
 It brings together people who can do something that very few in the world have mastered.
 It deserves attention – also from the public sector and our educational system.
 It’s not just art, it’s cultural heritage and world-class craftsmanship,’ says Bettina Antitsch Mortensen, Chairman of the Board at M+.